 One of the most important properties of a vacuum material is the outgassing rate as this determines the ultimate pressure that may be obtained in the vacuum chamber.
-Repeatable outgassing rates of of <10-13 Torr liter/sec cm2 are now possible in aluminum UHV systems [Citations], comparable to the best outgassing rates obtainable with stainless steel [Citations].
-This improvement in outgassing performance has been one of the principal breakthroughs that has allowed aluminum to become a competent material for the construction of UHV systems.
-Thermal Conductivity
+Repeatable outgassing rates of of <1 x 10-13 Torr liter/sec cm2 are now possible in aluminum UHV systems, comparable to the best outgassing rates obtainable with stainless steel.
+This improvement in outgassing performance has been one of the principal breakthroughs that has allowed aluminum to become a competitive material for the construction of UHV systems.

-Aluminum’s thermal conductivity, depending on the alloy, ranges between 170 W/mK and 230 W/mK.
-Stainless steels, by contrast, have thermal conductivities that are between 14 W/mK and 16 W/mK, so aluminum is roughly 10x that of stainless steel.
+Depending on the alloy, aluminum’s thermal conductivity ranges between 170 W/mK and 230 W/mK.
+Stainless steels, by contrast, have thermal conductivities that are between 14 W/mK and 16 W/mK, so aluminum’s thermal conductivity is roughly 10x that of stainless steel.
 High thermal conductivity is an advantage when designing systems that require temperature cycling.
 This is the case for vacuum systems that must be baked to reach UHV levels.
 An aluminum chamber may be baked and then cooled much more rapidly than a stainless steel chamber.
 Furthermore, aluminum`s high conductivity allows a complete bakeout without re-condensation of gases on local cool spots, a common problem in stainless steel systems.

 Due to aluminum’s superior thermal conductivity, aluminum vacuum chambers:

 - bake more uniformly even at lower temperatures (150 C).

 - bake-out faster.
 Aluminum chambers need only bake at 150 C for 24 hours to obtain the same level of baking as stainless at 250C for 48 hours